lilyna0525/real-time-aws-data-pipeline/README.md

 #### Dynamic Stream Selection

-The Kinesis stream name was passed as a request parameter instead of being hard-coded in the API Gateway integration.
+The target Kinesis stream is configured through an environment variable rather than being hard-coded in the application.

+The Streamlit application constructs the API endpoint using the configured stream name:

+`API Gateway Base URL + Stream Name`

-This allows the target stream to be specified dynamically through the API request.
+This allows the same application to send events to different Kinesis streams without modifying the source code.

 ```text
 API Request